fanofxiaofeng/cglib-basic-demo/NoOp.md

 }
 ```

-Its complete code for is in
+Its complete code is in
 [AppV1.java](app/src/main/java/com/demo/AppV1.java)

-Then we can run `main` method in `AppV1` with the following command
+To run the `main` method in `AppV1`,
+just execute the following command in the root directory of this project.
 ```bash
 gradle -PmainClass=com.demo.AppV1 :app:run
 ```